Meteor-Community-Packages/meteor-autoform/README.md

     onSubmit: function(insertDoc, updateDoc, currentDoc) {},

     // Called when any operation succeeds, where operation will be
-    // "insert", "update", or the method name.
+    // "insert", "update", "submit", or the method name.
     onSuccess: function(operation, result, template) {},

     // Called when any operation fails, where operation will be
-    // "validation", "insert", "update", or the method name.
+    // "validation", "insert", "update", "submit", or the method name.
     onError: function(operation, error, template) {},
     formToDoc: function(doc, ss, formId) {},
     docToForm: function(doc, ss, formId) {},